-A stroll to Camber Castle at Rye Harbour Nature Reserve
+Nothing beats a stroll to Camber Castle at Rye Harbour Nature Reserve.

 Over hundreds of years the sea has deposited shingle at Rye Harbour producing a unique landscape so valuable for wildlife.
 As the shingle has built up in great ridges, the shoreline has moved creating a variety of habitats.

 Camber Castle sits within Rye Harbour Nature Reserve.
 You may well have spotted it sitting all alone amongst fields whilst driving along the A259 between Rye and Winchelsea.
 Well, the good news is the castle can be attacked by footpath from the south via Jenny Lane, Winchelsea Beach or from the north, via Harbour Road, Rye.
 Built by Henry VIII in 1539 to protect the coast around Rye from French invasion, local sandstone, wood and limestone were used in its completion.
 It then housed a garrison of 42 men.
 The castle was abandoned in 1627 since when new shingle ridges built up in front of it reducing access to the sea.